ocarmieo/ocarmieo.github.io/_posts/2016-11-12-user-churn-prediction-a-machine-learning-workflow.markdown

 In this post, I will be walking through a machine learning workflow for a customer churn prediction problem.
 The data is from a ride-sharing company and was pulled on July 1, 2014.
 Our objective for this post is to ___predict___ customers who are likely to churn so that the company can prevent them from doing so with offers/incentives using `sklearn`.

-- _I will extend this example in a separate post later to also help us __explain__ what features may be driving customer churn, which may be equally if not more important for a business than predicting with a fancy model.
-The next post will be about interpreting model coefficients and feature importances using `statsmodels` and `sklearn`._
+- I will extend this example in a separate post later to also help us __explain__ what features may be drivers of customer churn, by interpreting model coefficients and feature importances.

 For the purposes of this current post, our goal is to predict activity/churn with [optimal](#Metrics-for-Model-Comparison) results.

 ### Background

 A typical machine learning workflow is shown in the image below.
-There are no universally correct steps to follow - this blog post is just one example.
-The "art" in the process is mostly at the squiggly part of the line below, as you could go back and forth with testing different models, features, hyperparameters, and error measures.
-If there is one rule to remember, it's to __split your data__.
+There are no universally correct steps to follow and this blog post is just one example.
+The "art" in the process is at the squiggly part of the line below, as you could go back and forth with testing different models, features, hyperparameters, and error measures.

-It is important to hold out sets of your data that will remain __"unseen"__ by the model at each decision point in order to get an accurate measure of model performance that is not inflated.
-If we used all of our data to train our model from the start, our model would learn that piece of training data really well (__overfitting__), and may fail to ___generalize___ to other data it has not seen.
-As your model becomes more complex, training error will monotonically increase while test error will increase to a certain point and then start to decrease once the model starts to overfit.
+If there were a rule, it would be to __split the data__.
+It is important to hold out sets of your data that will remain __"unseen"__ by the model at each decision point in order to get a measure of model performance that is not inflated.
+If we used all of our data to train our model from the start, our model would learn that piece of training data really well (__overfitting__), but may fail to __generalize__ to other data it has not seen.
+As the model becomes more complex, training error will monotonically increase while test error will increase to a certain point, and then start to decrease once the model starts to overfit.

 ![train_val_test](/img/churn_ml/train_val_test.png)

 __Bias-Variance trade-off and overfitting__
 <br>
 <img src="/img/churn_ml/bias_variance.png" width="400">

-Here's an analogy that stuck from an instructor at Galvanize:

-> Timmy is learning multiplication.
-At school, he learns that 3x3 = 9 and 5x5 = 25.
-The teacher quizzes him on these problems and he gets 100% correct - yay!
-He goes home and tells his mom that he's learned all there is to know about multiplication.
-To validate 😏, his mom asks him what 12x13 is.
-Timmy doesn't know the answer.
->
->The issue here is that Timmy learned (or essentially memorized) very specific cases of multiplication, and thought that he knew because he got a 100% on his school test given those problems (__high training accuracy__).
-However, when his mom gave him a new "unseen" problem, he could not generalize (__low test accuracy__) because he has not truly learned more general rules of multiplication.

 ### Tutorial Outline